 But there’s a third piece of the jigsaw.
-This explosion in interest in DJing, and its becoming part of our culture so quickly, has led to a huge rise in opportunities for DJs to do their stuff in public…
+This explosion in interest in DJing, and it’s becoming part of our culture so quickly, that it has led to a huge rise in opportunities for DJs to do their stuff in public…

 3. There are more gigs out there than ever before

 When I started DJing in clubs, to hear the music I loved had basically until that point involved going to illegal raves in fields.
 Every town had a club, maybe two, but they played music our generation didn’t care for, to put it mildly.
 They were actually dangerous places for people like us to go to.

 Slowly house music moved from the illegal raves to the club dancefloors, but even then, opportunities for DJs were severely limited, and you could count on one hand the working DJs you knew, or knew of.
 After all, not many people had the gear, had put the time in to learn the skills, and had the money and influence to get the music – and of those, only one or two got any real work.